metinerdempat/os-fork-c/README.md

 # os-fork-c
-This project was made for the operating systems lesson
+This tiny project was made for the operating systems lesson